puppetlabs/bolt/documentation/task_helpers.md

 ### Bash task helper

-The following task uses the PowerShell task helper to create a simple task that outputs a greeting.
+The following task uses the Bash task helper to create a simple task that outputs a greeting.

-To use the Python task helper, include the `bash_task_helper/files/task_helper.sh` file in the task metadata.
+To use the Bash task helper, include the `bash_task_helper/files/task_helper.sh` file in the task metadata.

 **Metadata**